In a world where you can fix almost anything with a do-it-yourself video on YouTube, you might think curing your own illness would be a piece of cake.

 That’s exactly what happened to an Australian man who developed cyanide poisoning after taking high doses of apricot kernel extract, hoping to prevent his prostate cancer from returning.

 This “superfood” is touted as having anticancer properties.
-It’s a claim that has no reliable scientific evidence to back it up.
+It’s a claim that has

 Apricot kernel extract isn’t alone in peddling hope alongside an increased risk of harming your health.